Skip to main content

 • music

-The music and sound design in the game are highly praised for their quality and ability to enhance the atmosphere, effectively building tension and complementing the gameplay without being intrusive.
-Players appreciate the immersive sound effects, particularly during jump scares, and the nostalgic "Resident Evil" vibe of the soundtrack.
+The music in the game is highly praised for its ability to enhance the atmosphere, effectively setting tension and complementing the horror elements without being intrusive.
+Players appreciate the immersive sound design, which includes creepy ambient sounds and well-placed music that heightens the scare factor during intense moments.
 However, some users noted that the music can be too low in certain cutscenes, detracting from the overall experience.

 • “The music nicely sets the tension of each scene and never intrudes upon the action or distracts from any scene.”